sv6095/Content-Based-Books-Recommender/README.md

 Algorithms Used
 The class employs algorithms like TF-IDF for term weighting, Porter Stemmer for stemming words, NGrams for extracting n-grams, and cosine similarity for calculating document similarities.

+⚠️ Note:

+I haven't tested how this recommender is performing with a large dataset.
+I will share more results after some more testing.